Are you a survivor of prostate cancer? Are you currently looking to purchase a life insurance policy, but are in fear of high rates or being declined?

 If your cancer was treated with radiation by either external beam radiation, (such as IMRT, SBRT, proton-beam, etc.), or brachytherapy (such as radioactive seeds), you will need to wait at least 12 months from you last treatment before you are eligible for approval with a term life insurance policy.
 This waiting period is required by the insurance companies because they will need to verify that your treatment was successful with an acceptable PSA of 0.1 or less.
 In this situation, some life insurance companies may be able to offer you a “standard” rate class.

 There are very few options for those who happen to be on a “watch and wait” plan.
 If you are over the age of 60 and your prostate cancer is in stage one or two, there are a couple of companies that may approve your policy depending on your overall health.
-Unfortunately, if you’re in your forties, or if you are in your fifties and are on a “watch and wait” plan, you may only qualify for a Guaranteed Issue (GI) life insurance policy.
+Unfortunately, if you’re in your forties or fifties and are on a “watch and wait” plan, you may only qualify for a Guaranteed Issue (GI) life insurance policy.

 After your treatment for prostate cancer has finished, your PSA should always be below 0.1.
 If your prostate has been removed, the term life insurance companies will typically decline any applicant with a PSA of 0.02 or higher.